China during World War I: Background

 In January 1915, Japan issued an ultimatum called the Twenty-One Demands to the Chinese government.
 They included Japanese control of former German rights, 99-year leases in southern Manchuria, an interest in steel mills, and concessions regarding railways.
 After China rejected Japan's initial proposal, a reduced set of "Thirteen Demands" was transmitted in May, with a two-day deadline for response.
-Shikai, competing with other local warlords to become the ruler of all China, was not in a position to risk war with Japan, and accepted appeasement.
+Yuan, competing with other local warlords to become the ruler of all China, was not in a position to risk war with Japan, and accepted appeasement.
 The final form of the treaty was signed by both parties on 25 May 1915.

 Events of 1916

 As China was initially not a belligerent nation, her citizens were not allowed by the Chinese government to participate in the fighting.
 However, in 1916, the French government began a scheme to recruit Chinese to serve as non-military personnel.
-A contract for China to supply 50,000 labourers was agreed upon on 14 May 1916, and the first contingent left Tientsin for Dagu and Marseille in July 1916.
+A contract for China to supply 50,000 labourers was agreed upon on 14 May 1916, and the first contingent left Tianjin for Taku and Marseille in July 1916.
+The logistics were organized by the Huimin Company.
 The British government also signed an agreement with the Chinese authorities to supply labourers.
 The recruiting was launched by the War Committee in London in 1916, who formed the Chinese Labour Corps.
 A recruiting base was established in Weihaiwei (then a British colony) on 31 October 1916.

-The Chinese Labour Corps comprised Chinese men who came mostly from Shandong, and to a lesser extent from Liaoning, Jilin, Jiangsu, Hubei, Hunan, Anhui and Gansu provinces.
+The Chinese Labour Corps comprised Chinese men who came mostly from Shantung, and to a lesser extent from Liaoning, Jilin, Jiangsu, Hubei, Hunan, Anhui and Gansu provinces.
 Most travelled to Europe via the Pacific and by Canada.
 The tens of thousands of volunteers were driven by the poverty of the region and China's political uncertainties, and also lured by the generosity of the wages offered by the British.
 Each volunteer received an embarkment fee of 20 yuan, followed by 10 yuan a month to be paid over to his family in China.

 Workers cleared mines, repaired roads and railways, and built munitions depots.
 Some worked in armaments factories and in naval shipyards.
 At the time they were seen as cheap labour, not even allowed out of camp to fraternise locally, and dismissed as mere coolies.